 Higher elevations will effect the performance of the pump.
 Due to less atmospheric pressure at higher altitudes, pumps DO NOT have the priming ability that they have at sea level.
 This is due to the "thinner air" or lack of oxygen at higher altitudes.

 Power Plant

-This centrifugal pump is powered by a 3.5 horsepower air cooled 4-stroke, single cylinder HONDA GX-120 gasoline engine that incorporates a low "Oil Alert Feature."
+The centrifugal pump, used by the water trailer, is powered by a 3.5 horsepower, air-cooled, 4-stroke, single-cylinder, HONDA GX120 gasoline engine that incorporates a low "Oil Alert Feature."

 Oil Alert Feature